Lokankara/Quiz/src/main/resources/quiz-set_2.md

 - Amazon S3 Glacier

 **Explanation:**
-"S3 Glacier Deep Archive" is correct.
+S3 Glacier Deep Archive is correct.
 It is the lowest-cost storage for rarely accessed data with long retrieval times.
-"Amazon EBS" is incorrect; it is expensive block storage.
+Amazon EBS is incorrect; it is expensive block storage.
-"Amazon S3" is incorrect; it is more expensive than Glacier Deep Archive.
+Amazon S3 is incorrect; it is more expensive than Glacier Deep Archive.
-"Amazon S3 Glacier" is incorrect; it is not as low-cost as Deep Archive.
+Amazon S3 Glacier is incorrect; it is not as low-cost as Deep Archive.

 ---